mort666/bw-clients/libs/common/src/platform/server-notifications/README.md

 to put as much of your logic in your own service and inject and call a method on that service in response to your notification type being processed.

-In the future notifications will be able to be handled in response to the `notifications$` observable.
+In the future, notifications will be able to be handled in response to the `notifications$` observable.
 This stream will contain all notifications that come from our server and it will be your responsibility to filter out for only the notifications you care about and to parse the payload into your expected type.
 Through this stream you will also be required to filter out if the